19- Discovering Ix for the Trapezium: A Step-by-Step Guide.

 The y-bar =(2/3)h, where h is the height of the triangle and the same for a triangle.

-Adding the two figures together will bring to us the final value for that triangle 4- While for the Ix for the upper right triangle at the x-axis, to be obtained by adding (A*y^2 bar) to Ixg of that triangle.
+Adding the two figures together will give us the final value for triangle 4—the Ix for the upper right triangle at the x-axis, which can be obtained by adding (A*y2 bar) to the Ixg of that triangle.
 This is the final value of Ix for the triangle at the left edge.

 Moment of inertia Ix for a triangular portion of the trapezium.